-One of the subsidiaries of the Group has a property situated in Zanzour, Libya, held under a 65 year Build, Operate and Transfer agreement.
+One of the subsidiaries of the Group has a property situated in Zanzour, Libya, held under a 65-year Build, Operate and Transfer agreement.
 The property consists of a number of individual units within a gated complex.
-The units were constructed to be leased out under short-term and long-term lets to third parties for use as accommodation.
-At 31 December 2018 the property is carried at €272 million.
+The units were constructed to be leased out under short-term and long-term leases to third parties for use as accommodation.
+At 31 December 2019 the property is carried at €272 million.

-of the projected rental rates and occupancy levels of the units and take into consideration contracted rates for units that are leased out.
+Management has conducted an internal valuation of the property as at 31 December 2019.
+This valuation is based on the projected rental income streams discounted to present value.
+The underlying assumptions consist of the projected rental rates and occupancy levels of the units and take into consideration contracted rates for units that are leased out.